sindresorhus/sindresorhus.github.com/_apps/jiffy.md

 ---
 title: Jiffy
-subtitle: Discover & share the best GIFs from your menu bar
+subtitle: Discover & share the best GIFs
 description: 'Jiffy lets you quickly search and discover GIFs from GIPHY.
 When you have found an awesome GIF, just drag and drop it into an app.'
 type: macOS
 date: 2020-03-25